Alfred Mosher Butts: Alfreds Other Game

 In his 80s, Butts invented another game, titled simply Alfreds [sic] Other Game, released in 1985 by Selchow and Righter.
-Also a tile-based game, it includes 144 letter tiles and four playing boards.
+Also a tile-based game, it has 144 letter tiles and four playing boards.
 Players receive 36 letters from which they try to make as many word combinations as possible.
 Butts called it "simultaneous solitaire".
-It never achieved the commercial success of Scrabble.
+It has not had the commercial success of Scrabble.
 As of October 2023, the game has a rating of 5.5 out of 10 on the BoardGameGeek website.